 - 1 tablespoon of cayenne powder

-…to a pan filled with two cups of water.
+- First, add the cramp bark, the ginger, and cayenne to a pan filled with 2 cups of water.

-Simmer the herbs in water for at least twenty minutes.
+- Simmer the herbs in water for at least 20 minutes.